rostools/r-cubed-intermediate/README.md

 Reproducibility and open scientific practices are increasingly being requested or required of scientists and researchers, but training on these practices has not kept pace.
-This course intends to help bridge that gap and covers the fundamentals and workflow of data analysis in R.
+This workshop intends to help bridge that gap and covers the fundamentals and workflow of data analysis in R.

-This repository contains the lesson, lecture, and assignment material for the course, including the website source files and other associated course administration files.
+This repository contains the lesson, lecture, and assignment material for the workshop, including the website source files and other associated workshop administration files.

-For more detail on the course, check out the [syllabus](https://r-cubed-intermediate.rostools.org/preamble/syllabus.html).
+For more detail on the workshop, check out the [syllabus](https://r-cubed-intermediate.rostools.org/preamble/syllabus.html).

 ## Instructional Design

-The lectures and lessons in this course are designed to be presented primarily with a participatory live-coding approach.
+The lectures and lessons in this workshop are designed to be presented primarily with a participatory live-coding approach.
 This involves an instructor typing and running code in [RStudio](https://www.rstudio.com/) in front of the class, while the class follows along using their own computers.
 Challenges are interspersed in the lesson material, allowing participants to collaboratively work on smaller coding problems for a few minutes.
-All lesson materials are provided ahead of time on the course website for participants to refer to during lectures.
-Throughout the course, participants work in small groups to complete the exercises together.
+All lesson materials are provided ahead of time on the workshop website for participants to refer to during lectures.
+Throughout the workshop, participants work in small groups to complete the exercises together.

 ## Lesson content